1629 K Street NW #300

 While it is fair that we celebrate the usefulness of a site like ComplaintsBoard.com, we also understand the other sides to it.

 Its posting process continually puts businesses and service providers at a disadvantage.

-It shows that anyone, including and especially competitors, can take out their revenge on an organization.
+It shows that anyone, especially competitors, can take their revenge on an organization.

 They can also blackmail or sabotage an organization and get away with it.

-This also means that a platform like ComplaintsBoard.com has the potential to put well set-up businesses in trouble for no fault of theirs.
+This also means that a platform like ComplaintsBoard.com has the potential to put thriving set-up businesses in trouble for no fault of theirs.